Skelly-gg/skelly-app/README.md

 ## Utilities

-There are also convenient utility functions to process Skelly profiles:
+There are convenient utility functions available to process Skelly profiles:

 ```
 import { getProfile, getAvatar, getName, getLongName } from "skelly-app";